The Iliad Resources

-Robert Fagle’s reading from his translation of the Iliad, part of a death notice for Fagles.
+Robert Fagles reading from his translation of the Iliad, part of a radio story about the scholar's death.

 Absolutely fantastic pronunciation guide for character names, with audio files, from the University of Pennsylvania Classics Department.

-A very beautiful sung version of the Prooimion of the Iliad, but very brief (you can download the entire song for a very nominal fee).
-An extremely helpful link for demonstrating the oral-formulaic tradition of this poem.
+A very beautiful sung version of the Prooimion of the Iliad, but very brief.
+(You can download the entire song for a nominal fee.)
+This is an extremely helpful link for demonstrating the oral-formulaic tradition of this poem.

 A scrolling gallery of scenes from the Iliad in Ancient Greek art.
 Helpful commentary explains what's going on.

 A traditional classical portrait bust of the poet.

 This famous portrait by the Dutch painter Rembrandt is indebted to traditional classical portraits such as the one above.